Flavilla Doane Loring was just 13 months old when she died on October 12, 1847.

 I felt like an archaeologist who’d just dug up some curious little artifact.
 I was eager to identify it, figure it out, give it some context.

 I couldn’t, though.
 Not back then.
-The Internet hadn’t become particularly useful yet, and there weren’t any big research libraries nearby.
+The Internet hadn’t become particularly useful yet, and our small town library didn’t offer much by way of research materials.

 But now I can…